-VPL3R Plumbing Related Level III (1 period/day, A Week, full year), .5 credit
+VPL3R Plumbing Related Level III (1 period/day, A Week, full year), .50 credit the Basic Principles of Plumbing.

-Students will learn about plumbing and gas-fitting codes and statutes.
-They will work with the Massachusetts Plumbing Code and receive lessons in the scope, jurisdiction, the General Regulations and the Basic Principles of Plumbing.
 Students will be introduced to the drainage, waster, and vent system, as well as, the potable water supply systems and their anatomy and how to size each system.
 Plumbing math and science will be integrated into classroom study.
 Students will also be introduced on how to read and draw plumbing diagrams and isometric drawings.
 The Massachusetts Plumbing Competency Frameworks, and Plumbing Board Tier system will guide the curriculum